 Lilla blushed and smiled, a radiant smile.

-"Tell you what," the king said, "Seeing as it's you, a fellow watchmaker and all that, why don't we do a deal?"
+"See you made her smile," the King said, "Seeing as it's you, why don't we do a deal?"

 "Deal?"
 Edmund queried.

 "Try before you buy laddie," the King quipped.
 “You poke her here and now to give the peasants a show and if you like it I’ll disinherit her and that will save the cost of a royal wedding,"